 That being said, would you like to prevent or treat any of the aforementioned respiratory ailments?
 Thyme might help you with that!

-Thyme exhibits expectorant and anti-inflammatory effects, which helps in getting rid of phlegm and mucus from the respiratory tracts in order to keep it healthy.
-It also relieves inflammation, shield against microbial development that may result in illness, among other things.
+Thyme exhibits expectorant and anti-inflammatory effects, which helps in getting rid of phlegm and mucus from the respiratory tracts in order to keep them healthy.
+It also relieves inflammation and shields against microbial development that may result in illness, among other things.

 Thyme contains a high amount of iron ( about 20% of the recommended daily value) and other essential minerals, which helps in stimulating the production of red blood cells.
 This further helps in improving blood circulation and oxygenation to the essential organs of your body and thus boosting your overall health.